Prevent Accidents & Injuries This Hurricane Season

 Before a Storm

 Because of the somewhat unpredictable nature of hurricanes, what starts as a typical rainstorm can rapidly escalate into a deadly disaster.
-With a bit of planning and preparation, however, you can lower your risk of being caught off guard by a tropical depression, storm, or hurricane.
+With a bit of planning and preparation, however, you can lower your risk of being caught off guard by a tropical depression, storm, or hurricane by being NOLA ready.

 - Know your flood risk.
 Some areas of New Orleans are more susceptible to flooding.
-You can find out the overall flood risk of your home, school, or workplace by using the Louisiana Flood Maps Portal.
+You can find out the overall flood risk of your home, school, or workplace by using the FEMA flood maps portal.

 - Make an emergency kit.
 Keep at least one emergency kit in your car, home, and workplace.